dotless-de/vagrant-vbguest/Readme.md

 This project contains a [sample installer gem](https://github.com/dotless-de/vagrant-vbguest/tree/master/testdrive/vagrant-vbguest-unikorn) which might serve as an boilerplate.

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/dotless-de/vagrant-vbguest.

+For the forseeable future, no more pull requests will be accepted which add new guest support/installers.
+Please build your gem as a plugin to vbguest (see "Very Advanced Usage" section of this file).
+In fact, please open a pull request to remove support for a guest system if feel confident that your sulution is any better.

 ## Known Issues

 * The installer script, which mounts and runs the GuestAdditions Installer Binary, works on Linux only.
 Most likely it will run on most Unix-like platforms.